Nicola-Russo/Framework-for-smart-grid-security/README.md

 Launch the following command: node Processing_unit.js

+Every 10 seconds the Processing_unit will send a "START trasmitting data" command throw a TLS connection to the PMU and after received the data the Processing unit request a _tokenId to IoTProvenance and create a new provenance record.
+You can stop this process using _CTRL+C_ in the terminal of Processing_Unit.js

 ## 5) Results
 You can see from terminal that new blocks has been mined in Ganache

-Open Ganache and go to "Blocks" or "Events" and see the content of new blocks mined witch contain the data of PMU
+Open Ganache and go to "Blocks" or "Events" and see the content of new mined blocks witch contain the data of PMU.
+So for each packet of data received from PMU will be mined two new blocks.